Respect for Human Rights

 Response to the UK Modern Slavery Act 2015

-The UK Modern Slavery Act 2015 legally requires any commercial organization with a certain annual turnover to produce a statement about their efforts to prevent slavery, forced or compulsory labor, and human trafficking in their business and in their supply chain.
+The UK Modern Slavery Act 2015 legally equires any commercial organization with a certain annual turnover to produce a statement about their efforts to prevent slavery, forced or compulsory labor, and human trafficking in their business and in their supply chain.

 The statement stresses that acts of slavery, forced or compulsory labor, and human trafficking are contrary to the Bank’s mission and policies and it describes our efforts to prevent such acts.